Post Office Act, 2023: Features

-The Indian Post Office Act (1898) requires Parliament nod for modification of fees charged for all services provided by postal establishments.
-The Post Office Bill (2023) provides necessary flexibility to the postal department in determining the prices of its services within a highly competitive domestic courier industry and facilitates prompt responsiveness to dynamic market demands.
+The Indian Post Office Act, 1898 requires Parliament nod for modification of fees charged for all services provided by postal establishments.
+The Post Office Act, 2023 provides necessary flexibility to the postal department in determining the prices of its services within a highly competitive domestic courier industry and facilitates prompt responsiveness to dynamic market demands.

 The Act stipulates that postage stamps shall be issued in accordance with the regulations established by the central government.
-Additionally, the Bill specifies that the Post Office shall hold the sole authority to release postage stamps.
+Additionally, the Act specifies that the Post Office shall hold the sole authority to release postage stamps.
 Pursuant to this legislation, a Post Office official is authorized to scrutinize a consignment if there is a reasonable suspicion that it comprises restricted items or items that are subject to duty payment.

 The Act delineates a range of transgressions and corresponding sanctions.
 For example, the act of stealing, misusing, or damaging postal items by a Post Office employee is subject to a maximum of seven years' imprisonment and a monetary penalty.
 Any unpaid or disregarded sums by a user may be retrieved as overdue land revenue.

 The introduced legislation confers authority upon the central government, which possesses the ability to empower any officer through notification, to intercept, open, or detain any item in the process of transmission by the Post Office.
 This action is taken in the interest of safeguarding the security of the State, fostering amicable relations with foreign states, maintaining public order, responding to emergencies, or ensuring public safety.
 Additionally, such interception, opening, or detention may be carried out in response to any violation of the provisions outlined in this Act.